theninj4/FaaStest/README.md

  * The cost of idle functions is close to 0.
  * Each function can bring its own set of dependencies.
  * The cost of any function loading it's dependencies on each invocation is minimised.
- * The risk of one bad function getting stuck in an infinite loop and impacting other functions is managed.
+ * The risk of one bad function getting stuck in an infinite loop and impacting other functions is *managed*.
  * The *security aspects* of running potentially untrusted code are *not yet fully understood*.

 This module expects you to bring your own function triggers.
 This gives you total freedom over how functions get invoked, for example: